-This NERC standard permits utilities to use a technically sound approach and to take advantage of remote monitoring, data analysis, and control capabilities of modern protection systems to reduce the need for periodic site visits and invasive testing of components by on-site technicians.
-This periodic testing must be conducted within the maximum time intervals specified in Tables 1-1 through Tables 1-5 of PRC-005-2.
+This NERC standardsstandard permits utilities to use a technically sound approach and to take advantage of remote monitoring, data analysis, and control capabilities of modern protection systems to reduce the need for periodic site visits and invasive testing of components by on-site technicians.
+This periodic testing must be conducted within the maximum time intervals specified in Tables 1a, 1b and 1e1-1 through Tables 1-5 of PRC-005-2.